hoangthau/notes/ts.md

 - `lib.d.ts` : types for JS from TS team
 - `lib.dom.d.ts`: types for DOM from other team outside TS (Mozilla)
-- `@type/react`, `@type/node`, `@type/lodash` types from libs - type definitions - use for some project that did not use TS but have separate @type for their user like React, Express
+- `@type/react`, `@type/node`, `@type/lodash` types from libs - type definitions - use for some project that did not use TS but have separate @type for their user like React, Express: https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types
 - Types shipped within the lib: vite, vue, jest, react-query

 # Extract Types to Extend an external libs